 Not only does the Sazerac cocktail sip like a dream but, with ingredients that include absinthe and Peychaud’s bitters, it also tastes like New Orleans in a glass.

-What Is a Sazerac Cocktail?
+What Is A Sazerac Cocktail?

 The Sazerac really isn’t all that different from another classic cocktail, the Old Fashioned.
-Both cocktails are boozy sippers made with a dark liquor, bitters and a sugar cube.
+Both Pre-Prohibition cocktails are boozy sippers made with a dark liquor, bitters and a sugar cube.

 However, while a typical Old Fashioned is made with bourbon and Angostura bitters, the Sazerac replaces those ingredients with rye and Peychaud bitters and adds an absinthe (or pastis or Herbsaint) rinse for good measure.